Domain vs Hosting: Definition and Differences

 Hostinger offers several hosting plans suitable for anyone who wants to create a website – whether it is a personal blog or an eCommerce site.
 Here’s a quick overview:

-- Shared hosting.
-Starting from $0.99 to $3.99/month, shared hosting is where multiple websites share the same physical server and have a set amount of storage and resources.
+- Web hosting.
+Starting at $1.99/month and going to $3.99/month, this type of hosting is where multiple websites share the same physical server and have a set amount of storage and resources.
 Shared hosting is the most affordable option out of all and is perfect for small businesses or personal websites.

 - VPS hosting.
 A physical server is virtually separated into multiple partitions, giving users a private environment with their dedicated resources.
 This hosting type works great for websites with medium-to-high traffic.
-VPS hosting plans start from $3.95 to $38.99/month.
+VPS hosting plans range from $5.99/month to $21.99/month.

 - Cloud hosting.
 It uses a cluster of different servers to host the website.
 Whenever one server experiences downtime, another server quickly steps in to keep your site running.
 Cloud hosting is the ideal solution for sites that need high-availability, such as eCommerce stores.
-Starting prices range from $9.99 to $69.99/month.
+Prices range from $8.99 to $29.99/month.

-- WordPress hosting.
+- Manage WordPress hosting.
 It provides an optimized environment, performance, and security for hosting WordPress sites.
 This hosting plan offers WordPress-related features and customization options, so you can easily manage and grow your site.
-WordPress hosting plans start from $1.99 to $11.59/month.
+WordPress managed hosting plans range from $2.99/month to $8.99/month.

 - Email hosting.
 A web hosting service enables you to create custom email addresses based on your domain name (e.g., email@example.com).
 The price for email hosting plans starts from $0.99 to $2.49/month.

-If you’re just starting out, we’d highly recommend going with shared hosting first – it’s affordable, fully managed, and easy to use.
-You don’t need any technical background as the Hostinger team manages every back-end technicality.
+If you’re just starting out, we’d highly recommend going with web hosting first – it’s affordable, fully managed, and easy to use.
+You don’t need any technical background, as the Hostinger team manages every back-end technicality.

 On the other hand, if you have some technical knowledge and want more control over managing a server on your own, VPS and cloud hosting are the way to go.
 It all comes down to your budget and what kind of website you want to build.